aven-arlington/aven-arlington.github.io/_projects/rpi_stock_checker_pt1.md

 ```

 ## Parsing the Feed
-Having the feed data is great, but our main goal is to have the program search the feed for the
+Having the feed data is great, but the main goal is to have the program search the feed for the
-item we are interested in.
+item I'm interested in.

 Lets start with some refactoring.
-When we call RetrieveFeedAsync there is a
+When RetrieveFeedAsync is called there is a
 possibility that the call will fail if, for example, if the internet connection is interrupted.
-We want our program to be running in the background for long period of time and will need to
+I want the program to be running in the background for long period of time and will need to
 handle the occasional connection hiccup gracefully.
-To facilitate handling the types of errors
+To facilitate handling these connection errors,
-we expect to encounter the most often, we will have a separate function for checking the feed.
+a separate function is created for checking the feed.

 The check_feed function does all the heavy lifting to pull the RSS feed.
-We pass in a reference
+It takes a reference
-to the SyndicationClient and call RetrieveFeedAsync with it.
-If the connection fails, we return
+to the SyndicationClient and then calls RetrieveFeedAsync with it.
+If the connection fails,
-a Err result.
-If the connection is successful, we create a Vector of Strings to hold the feeds
+a Err result is returned.
+If the connection is successful, I create a Vector of Strings to hold the feeds
 and return that to the caller.
 ```rust
 fn check_feed(client: &SyndicationClient) -> Result<Vec<String>> {